Record Details

 Summary

 A linear cropmark visible on aerial photographs of this location was initially interpreted as potentially a medieval to post-medieval ditch feature with associated bank.
-It has however been subsequently observed that it appears to correspond with the line of a modern gas main.
+It was subsequently shown to coincide with the line of a modern gas main.

 Images - none